'Lame' Kosovo president boycotts EU talks

 Thaçi's public remarks, on Kosovo TV on Tuesday, were that: "There, where a political process is led by the United States, it will be me.
 There, where it will be a process [led] by the European Union or Lajčák, then, of course, the government [of Kosovo] is given the opportunity to work for the interests of [the country]".

-Thaçi's office told EUobserver he is boycotting Lajčák because the EU envoy is too lowly, in protocol terms, compared to EU foreign relations chiefs, who personally chaired the Kosovo-Serbia talks in the past.
+Thaçi was boycotting Lajčák, his office told EUobserver, because the EU envoy was too lowly, in protocol terms, compared to EU foreign relations chiefs, who personally chaired Kosovo-Serbia talks in the past.

-It also said that if Grenell, Thaçi, and Serbian president Aleksandar Vučić made a deal in the White House instead of in Brussels, then the EU would have to live with it.
+If Grenell, Thaçi, and Serbian president Aleksandar Vučić made a deal in the White House instead of in Brussels, then the EU would have to live with it, Thaçi's people also said.

-Grenell's office said: "He's ... consistently said that all parties (you mention the EU) are welcome to bring their ideas to the table".
+Grenell sources told EUobserver: "He's ... consistently said that all parties (you mention the EU) are welcome to bring their ideas to the table".

-But when asked why he has declined to take Lajčák's phone calls, one of Grenell's people said: "No comment ... at this time".
+But when asked why Grenell had declined to take Lajčák's phone calls, Grenell's people said: "No comment ... at this time".

 For its part, the EU foreign service rejected Thaçi's protocol complaint, saying the EU "continues to work through the high representative [for foreign affairs] Josep Borrell" on the dossier.

-Lajčák's appointment "reflects the importance member states attach to the dialogue and confidence of all the EU member states in the person of the new EUSR [EU special representative] Mr Lajčák," it added.
+Lajčák's appointment "reflects the importance member states attach to the dialogue and the confidence of all the EU member states in the person of the new EUSR [EU special representative] Mr Lajčák," it added.

 Torpedo

-"The EU-facilitated dialogue is the only way to turn Kosovo's European future into a reality for its citizens," it also said.
+"The EU-facilitated dialogue is the only way to turn Kosovo's European future into a reality for its citizens," the EU foreign service also said.

-It also the only UN-mandated peace process on Kosovo and Serbia, a senior EU official recently said.
+And it was the only UN-mandated peace process on Kosovo and Serbia, a senior EU official recently noted.

-And if those remarks sounded like a torpedo aimed at any rival White House-brokered deal, that is because they were.
+If those remarks sounded like a torpedo aimed at any rival White House deal, that is because they were.

 "Kosovo claims to want to join the EU, not the US.
 How does Thaçi want to join the EU by ignoring it?
 Because rejecting the main point man of the EU for the region means turning his back to the EU," an EU source told EUobserver on Wednesday.